nerian-vision/nerian-vision-software/gentl-producer/README.md

 GenTL producers through this interface.
 The supplied software module represents a GenTL producer and can be used with any application software that acts as a consumer.
-This allows for the the ready integration of Nerian's devices into existing machine vision software suites like e.g. HALCON.
+This allows for the the ready integration of Allied Vision's devices into existing machine vision software suites like e.g. HALCON.

 Once compiled, the producer can be found in the `lib/` directory, with